OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 Working on Your Branch
 ======================

-You must run ``python go-openmdao-dev.py`` from the top directory of your branch before you'll be able to execute OpenMDAO in any way.
-Running ``go-openmdao-dev.py`` populates your virtual python environment with all of the packages that OpenMDAO depends upon and installs the openmdao namespace packages in your virtual python environment as "develop" eggs so that you can make changes to the source code and immediately see the results.
-You can also view the OpenMDAO Sphinx documentation, by typing ``bin/openmdao_docs``.

-After you virtual python environment has been activated, by running either ``source bin/activate`` on linux or OS X, or by running ``Scripts\activate.bat`` on Windows, you can add new packages you need to the environment by using easy_install or pip in the same manner that you would  add packages to the system level python.
-If you make doc changes and need to rebuild the docs, you can run ``openmdao_build_docs``.

-.. seealso:: :ref:`Installing-from-Source`
+Before you can execut OpenMDAO in any way, you must build and activate the virtual development environment.
+If you have not done this, please see :ref:`Installing-from-Source`.

-.. note::  In general the examples provided in this document are written from the Linux perspective.
+.. note::  In some cases the examples are written from the Linux perspective.
 Windows users need to replace the ``/`` with a ``\``.

 .. index:: pair: source code; editing and debugging
 .. index:: pair: source files; adding